-- 2.3 While the overall outturn against job forecasts remains ahead of the curve, with jobs committed being 15.8% ahead by Q7.
-There are however challenges that need addressing, particularly in the volume heavy service lines for Growth Coaching and Skills: - Macro-economic environment and market conditions are impacting the ability of volume heavy services to deliver the current required outcomes. - Performance improvement plans have not delivered the intended upturn in results the services had forecast. - Ongoing engagement with BEIS over the Growth Hub year-3 funding.
+- 2.3 While the overall outturn against job forecasts remains ahead of the curve, with jobs committed being 15.8% ahead by Quarter 7, there are challenges that need addressing, particularly in the volume heavy service lines for Growth Coaching and Skills: - Macro-economic environment and market conditions are impacting the ability of volume heavy services to deliver the current required outcomes. - Performance improvement plans have not delivered the intended upturn in results the services had forecast.

-- 2.4 Customer satisfaction is measured on a quarterly basis using an independent survey company undertaking Net Promoter Score (NPS) surveying which is a widely accepted approach to gauging client and/or customer levels of satisfaction.
+- Ongoing engagement with the Department for Business, Energy and Industrial Strategy over the Growth Hub year-3 funding. - 2.4 Customer satisfaction is measured on a quarterly basis using an independent survey company undertaking Net Promoter Score (NPS) surveying, which is a widely accepted approach to gauging client and/or customer levels of satisfaction.
 The NPS is calculated by subtracting the number of detractors from the number of promotors.
 It can be expressed as a whole number or a percentage and range from +/-100.
-A positive NPS (above 0) is considered "good" an NPS of 50-69 is considered "excellent," and anything 70 and above is considered "world-class." - 2.5 The Growth Works Net Promoter Score (NPS) for the Quarter 7 survey was 62% and is classed as 'excellent'.
-Although it falls short of the 78% 'world-class' result of Quarter 6.
-It is comparable with Q4's NPS of 68% and is still above Q5's 56% NPS.
-With Growth Works contractors inviting more companies than in previous quarters to participate in the survey, there were 29 responses out of 124 companies which gives a 23% Quarter 7 survey response rate.
-Response rates for the earlier quarters were Quarter 6: 53%, Quarter 5: 50% and Quarter 4: 44.
-There were 21 promoters surveyed scoring 9 or 10 out of 10 which is a good achievement.
-A copy of the NPS Survey is attached as Appendix 2 to this report. - 2.6 Furthermore, data led views and projections of performance concludes that continuing to deliver the service as currently structured will not create the desired level of outcomes CPCA hoped for when designing the Business Growth Service (Growth Works Programme).
+A positive NPS (above 0) is considered "good", an NPS of 50-69 is considered "excellent," and anything 70 and above is considered "world-class." - 2.5 The Growth Works Net Promoter Score (NPS) for the Quarter 7 survey was 62%, and is classed as 'excellent'.
+Although it falls short of the 78% 'world-class' result of Quarter 6, it is comparable with Quarter 4's NPS of 68%, and is still above Quarter 5's NPS of 56%.
+With Growth Works contractors inviting more companies than in previous quarters to participate in the survey, there were 29 responses out of 124 companies, which gives a 23% survey response rate for Quarter 7.
+Earlier responses were 53% for Quarter 6, 50% for Quarter 5, and 44% for Quarter 4.
+There were 21 promoters surveyed scoring 9 or 10 out of 10, which is a good achievement.
+A copy of the NPS Survey is attached at Appendix 2 to this report. - 2.6 Furthermore, data led views and projections of performance conclude that continuing to deliver the service as currently structured will not create the desired level of outcomes that the Combined Authority hoped for when designing the Business Growth Service (Growth Works Programme).
 A full breakdown of performance by service line is attached as Appendix 3 to this report.